Netflix/dgs/docs/advanced/java-client.md

 Note that in this example we just use `Mono.just` to create a Mono.
 This doesn't make the call non-blocking.

+### Migrating from DefaultGraphQLClient

+In previous versions of the framework we provided the `DefaultGraphQLClient` class.
+This has been deprecated for the following reasons:

+* The "Default" in the name suggested that it should be the implementation for most use cases.
+However, the new WebClient implementation is a much better option now.
+Naming things is hard.
+* The API required you to pass in the `RequestExecutor` for each query execution.
+This wasn't ergonomic for the new WebClient implementation, because no `RequestExecutor` is required.

+If you want to migrate existing usage of `DefaultGraphQLClient` you can either use the WebClient implementation and get rid of your `RequestExecutor` entirely, or alternatively use `CustomGraphQLClient` / `CustomMonoGraphQLClient` which has almost the same API.
+To migrate to `CustomGraphQLClient` you pass in your existing `RequestExecutor` to the `GraphQLClient.createCustom(url, requestExecutor)` factory method, and remove it from the `executeQuery` methods.

+We plan to eventually remove the `DefaultGraphQLClient`, because its API is confusing.

 ## Type safe Query API

 Based on a GraphQL schema a type safe query API can be generated for Java/Kotlin.